 Players get traded or move on.
 What do you do with stacks of obsolete game jerseys and fan replica jerseys?

-The 2019 NBA season is heating up, and just in time to showcase love for your team, Looptworks is officially debuting our collaboration with the NBA featuring upcycled fan gear crafted from retired, authentic jerseys
+The 2019 NBA season is heating up, and just in time to showcase the love for your team, Looptworks is officially debuting our collaboration with the NBA, featuring upcycled fan gear crafted from retired, authentic jerseys.

 The NBA has partnered with Looptworks and tasked us with reimagining these obsolete, excess jerseys as amazing new products in order to give them a second life.
 Each item in our NBA collection is upcycled from authentic NBA replica fan jerseys, all deconstructed and re-fashioned as new fan gear, made in limited edition batches here in Portland, Oregon.

 There are many variables and options available when shopping for an authentic jersey from your favorite basketball player or team.
 Do you go for the home colors, or are you drawn to the away colors?
 Icon Edition, Statement Edition or Association Edition?

 But what happens to all of these jerseys when that player retires or gets traded?
 For example, last year when Lebron James moved from the Cleveland Cavaliers to the Los Angeles Lakers, Cavaliers jerseys bearing Lebron’s name and number could no longer be sold.